-The Consolidated Financial Statements and Notes, set out on pages 26 to 65, are in accordance with the Corporations Act 2001, including:
+The Consolidated Financial Statements and Notes, set out on pages 34 to 74, and the Remuneration Report set out on pages 17 to 25, are in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Hotel Property Investments Group financial position as at 30 June 2023 and of its performance for the twelve months ended on that date; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.

-There are reasonable grounds to believe that the Hotel Property Investments Trust will be able to pay its debts as and when they become due and payable.
+- a) giving a true and fair view of the Hotel Property Investments Group financial position as at 30 June 2024 and of its performance for the twelve months ended on that date: and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001. - c) the Consolidated Entity Disclosure Statement as at 30 June 2024 set out on page 74 is true and correct. - d) there are reasonable grounds to believe that the Hotel Property Investments Trust will be able to pay its debts as and when they become due and payable.